facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `minihtml`| `#!py3 str`          |         | A `minihtml` string buffer.
     `resolver`| function             |         | A function that resolves an image URL by downloading it.
 It accepts a URL and callback.
     `on_done` | function             |         | A callback for when the image resolving is complete.
 Accepts a `minihtml` string buffer.
+///

-!!! new "New in 4.0"
+/// new | New in 4.0
 This is a new feature added in 4.0, and is currently considered experimental.
+///